oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

 NOTE: The percentage similarity is less important than the shape of the graph; you are aiming for ideally a single joint peak.

 NOTE2: For more assistance with SnT belts tuning and general resonance tuning there is a channel available in the Voron Discord.
-For more advanced tuning and ONLY for those with serialised printers, there is a unicorn chansing variant.
+For more advanced tuning and ONLY for those with serialised printers, there is a unicorn chasing variant.

 When tuning the belts, you want to tighten by about 1/4 to 1/8th of a turn each time you adjust on either the B or A idler.